paritytech/prdoc/README.md

       -j, --json                           Output as json
       -h, --help                           Print help

-## Docker
+## Containers

-If you prefer not having to install Rust & Cargo and have Docker installed, you may prefer to run a containerized version of `prdoc`.
+If you prefer not having to install Rust & Cargo and have Podman or Docker installed, you may prefer to run a containerized version of `prdoc`.
 The next chapters explain how to proceed.

+prdoc is designed to work at the repository level and you need to mount your repo as `/repo` into the prdoc container.

 ### Run

-Docker commands can end up quite lengthy so you may like to set an alias:
+Commands can end up quite lengthy so you may like to set an alias:

-        alias prdoc='docker run --rm -it prdoc'
+        alias prdoc='podman run --rm -it -v $PWD:/repo prdoc'

 After setting this alias, you may use `prdoc` by simply invoking the `prdoc` command:

         prdoc --version

-If you prefer a shorter a command, you may set an alias for `rl` instead of `prdoc`.

-This is out of the scope of this documentation but note that you cannot just invoke `prdoc` check and expect it to work on your local `specs.yaml`.
-For that to work, you need to mount your `specs.yaml` into the container.
-That looks like this:
+This is out of the scope of this documentation but note that you cannot just invoke `` prdoc check` `` and expect it to work in your repo as long as it contains a valid configuration file and schema.

-        docker run --rm -it -v $PWD/specs.yaml:/usr/local/bin/specs.yaml <literal>prdoc</literal> list
+        podman run --rm -it -v $PWD/specs.yaml:/usr/local/bin/specs.yaml <literal>prdoc</literal> list

 ### Build

-You can pull the docker image from `paritytech`/`prdoc` or build you own:
+You can pull the container image from `paritytech`/`prdoc` or build you own:

-        docker build -t prdoc .
+        podman build -t prdoc .

 ## License